AriFordsham/GHCWiki/status/may14.md

 >
 > To this end, we've already done some massive simplification - in HEAD, the repositories for `base`, `testsuite`, `template-haskell`, `ghc-prim`, `integer-gmp` and `integer-simple` are now part of GHC's repository itself.
 These repositories are commonly developed in lockstep with GHC, and it greatly helps in many workflows, including bisection of bugs.

-- **Continuous integration improvements** - Work on new CI systems for GHC has been slow, but thanks to the work of **Gabor Pali** and **Joachim Breitner**, GHC is now built on [ http://travis-ci.org](http://travis-ci.org) \[!TravisCI\] as well as nightly builders of a variety of flavors and machines.
+- **Continuous integration improvements** - Work on new CI systems for GHC has been slow, but thanks to the work of **Gábor Páli** and **Joachim Breitner**, GHC is now built on [ http://travis-ci.org](http://travis-ci.org) \[!TravisCI\] as well as nightly builders of a variety of flavors and machines.
 We're also hoping to investigate using a Continuous Integration system to help build against a stable set of selected Hackage packages, to help find issues with the releases more easily.

 - **Debian builds of GHC** - Thanks to **Joachim Breitner** and **Herbert Valerio Riedel**, GHC now has greatly improved support for Debian packaging - there is now an official Ubuntu PPA for GHC\[PPA\], as well as a dedicated Debian repository for GHC nightly builds\[DEB\]